Advising & Registration

 - There are a lot of course options.
 How can I easily build a class schedule?

-Students easily select preferred classes, block off breaks or life conflicts, and the schedule planner surfaces the best possible schedules for immediate registration.
-Visit the Schedule Planner webpage for more information.
+Students easily select preferred classes, block off breaks or life conflicts, and schedule builder creates the best possible schedules.
+Visit the Schedule Builder webpage for more information.

 - When can I register for classes?

 Students are assigned a registration window based upon their number of earned credits.
 You can view your registration on eServices a few days prior to the upcoming registration time.
 After logging in, on the left-hand menu click “Courses & Registration” and “Registration Window”.
 For more information on registration windows, visit the Registrar’s website.

 Your access code is required in order to register for classes.
 You are required to meet with your advisor at least once a semester to obtain your access code.
 Note, you do not need an access code for summer registration, if you are a graduate student, or if you have a previous degree.